vectorgrp/sil-kit-pkg/README.rst

 * DEBIAN_ARCH
     amd64

 Click the ``Run Workflow`` Button.
-The `.deb` packages will be in the artifacts of this Workflow run
+The `.deb` packages will be in the artifacts of this Workflow run.